fschrempf/py-spidev/README.md

 * `threewire` - SI/SO signals shared
 * `read0` - Read 0 bytes after transfer to lower CS if cshigh == True

+> [!IMPORTANT]
+> To be able to use a setting attribute, it needs to be supported by the
+> underlying SPI controller kernel driver and hardware.
+Not all drivers support
+> all settings!
+In case of a setting not being supported the error `[Errno 22]
+> Invalid argument` is thrown.

 ## Methods

     open_path(filesystem_path)